-(i) Monetary assets and liabilities, at the rate of exchange in effect as at the balance sheet date;

-- (j) Foreign currency translation (Continuation) - (ii) Non-monetary assets and liabilities, at the exchange rates prevailing at the time of the acquisition of the assets or assumption of the liabilities; and - (iii) Revenues and expenses (excluding amortization, which is translated at the same rate as the related asset), at the rate of exchange on the transaction date.
+- i.
+Monetary assets and liabilities, at the rate of exchange in effect as at the balance sheet date; - ii.
+Non-monetary assets and liabilities, at the exchange rates prevailing at the time of the acquisition of the assets or assumption of the liabilities; and - iii.
+Revenues and expenses (excluding amortization, which is translated at the same rate as the related asset), at the rate of exchange on the transaction date.